leonardo015/milk-check/README.md

 ## How to run

 - Clone the repo
-- Enter the project's folder
+- Navigate to project's folder
 - Install the dependencies
 - Execute build
 - Execute start